zaizi/activiti-keycloak-module/README.md

  - Create Client in master "Realm" and save it.
 Update the property ``keycloak.clientId`` in the activities-keycloak.properties
  - Set the Access Type of the Client to "Confidential" and set the Valid Redirect URL(Example : http://localhost:8080/activiti-app) and click Save
  - You should be able to see "Credentials" Tab for Client, click that , choose "Client ID and Secret" in Client Authenticator if not selected by default.
  - Then copy the Secret Key or regenerate and copy.
-And Update in the properties file in Project as described above(keycloak.client.secret).
+And Update in the properties file in Project as described above.
- - Create a Realm you want to work on and copy the realm name and add it to Property file in the application for "Client Realm" (Property Key :  keycloak.realm.to.sync)
+ - Create a Realm you want to work on and copy the realm name and add it to Property file in the application for "Client Realm"
+ - add all the realms from which Users need to synchronize from the Keycloak to activiti
  - Create Users and Groups in the created "Realm".
 Please note "First Name" and "Last Name" are must for Activiti.
  - To Enable Authenticate after the synchronisation, set the property true for "security.authentication.use-externalid"

+ ### Process Admin Login authentication
+ - Set the URL from which the the User need to be authenticated
+ - Set the Realm Name where the user is registered to authenticate
+ - Set the Client ID and Client Secret in the realm
+ - Enable the flag to authenticate the using the keycloak
+ - Enable the Flags to authenticate using the External Identifier.
 ### Token authentication
  - Set the Key name where the token can be found in the request.
-Order of finding is Header/Parameter/Attribute (Property Key keycloak.api.authentication.header)
+Order of finding is Header/Parameter/Attribute
  - Set the User Name Key that Keycloak is setup to send in JWT.
-By default it is  preferred_username (Property Key : keycloak.client.user.name.key)
+By default it is  preferred_username
- - Set the Public key from the realm, can be found in Realm setting Keys Tab and in RSA Type, click "Public Key" (Property Key : keycloak.client.public.key )
+ - Set the Public key from the realm, can be found in Realm setting Keys Tab and in RSA Type, click "Public Key"